 Our Legionnaires’s disease lawyers have collected millions of dollars on behalf of individuals and the families of people killed by this severe form of pneumonia, caused by exposure to Legionella bacteria.
 These bacteria survive and multiply if building water systems are improperly designed or if they are not cleaned and sanitized as required by law and appropriate safety standards.

 Our law firm is one of the few in the country that helps clients win cases against hotels, hospitals, office building and warehouse owners, landlords and others.
-You can contact our law firm for a free consultation.
+You can contact our law firm at 1-888-377-8900 for information about a lawsuit.
 Attorneys Fred Pritzker, Eric Hageman and Brendan Flaherty are our lead lawyers for these cases.
 You can ask for them by name.

 Below is the process we follow in evaluating LD claims.2